 instead of blind employment of the look number given by the SAR processor.

-Towards the end, the practical application of these dissimilarity measures is briefly demonstrated in the context of evaluating POLSAR speckle filters.
+(do u mean toward the end of the paper?)The application of these dissimilarity measures is also demonstrated in this paper for evaluating the effectiveness of POLSAR speckle filters.

 \end{abstract}